Bita404/File-Manipulation-CLI/README.md

 each commands has its own function and errors are almost handled.
 ## requirments
 - python 3 .
-- os , sys , argparse ,datetime libraries .
+- os , sys , argparse ,datetime liberaries .
 ## Usage
 File handling
 - "--ls" --> List directory contents at [path]